cnu1812/DEEPS--Diagnostic-Emergency-Execution-Planning-System-/documentation/02-anatomy-of-a-digital-surgeon.md

 ### The "Deep Thought" (Kestra Orchestration)
 * **The Challenge:** We needed a way to model complex, multi-step surgical workflows (e.g., "Scan -> Analyze -> Authorize") without writing spaghetti code.
 * **The Engineering:** I integrated **Kestra** as the logical backbone.
 Even running locally, Kestra acts as the "State Machine" for the surgery.
 * **The Integration:** When the "Initiate" button is clicked, it doesn't just fire a function; it triggers a **Kestra Workflow**.
-This workflow is responsible for the "decision logic"—checking if the robotic arm is calibrated and if the patient vitals are stable—before returning a "GO/NO-GO" signal to the frontend.
+This workflow is responsible for the "decision logic" checking if the robotic arm is calibrated and if the patient vitals are stable—before returning a "GO/NO-GO" signal to the frontend.

 ## 2. The Nervous System: In-Memory Event Sourcing
 In a real surgery, "undo" doesn't exist.
 If a mistake happens, it is lost to history.
 I wanted to change that.